-- A 2 Degrees scenario, which is consistent with the overall aim of the Paris Agreement to hold "the increase in the global average temperature to well below 2°C above preindustrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels", albeit at the low end of the range of ambition.[19] - A Below 2 Degrees scenario, which is also consistent with the overall aim of the Paris Agreement, but is more ambitious than the 2 Degrees scenario above.
-The IMO targets to reduce emissions by at least 50% by 2050 and emissions intensity by 40% by 2030 are consistent with this scenario, based on the input provided by IEA in 2017 to the IMO's Initial Strategy.
-[7][11]
+industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels", albeit at the low end of the range of ambition.[19]

+• A Below 2 Degrees scenario, which is also consistent with the overall aim of the Paris Agreement, but is more ambitious than the 2 Degrees scenario above.
+The IMO targets to reduce emissions by at least 50% by 2050 and emissions intensity by 40% by 2030 are consistent with this scenario, based on the input provided by IEA in 2017 to the IMO's Initial Strategy.[7][11]

-TPI's International Pledges scenario is based on the ITF's Current Ambition scenario set out in its Transport Outlook 2019.
-[9] This scenario provides projected activity and emissions data for international sea freight for 2030 and 2050, based on two assumptions:
+TPI's International Pledges scenario is based on the ITF's Current Ambition scenario set out in its Transport Outlook 2019 [9].
+This scenario provides projected activity and emissions data for international sea freight for 2030 and 2050, based on two assumptions:

-- 1. There are moderate efficiency improvements in international shipping, in line with the existing policy commitments made by the IMO.
+- There are moderate efficiency improvements in international shipping, in line with the existing policy commitments made by the IMO.
 Thus, the International Pledges take account of the EEDI, which applies to new vessels, and is estimated to have an equivalent efficiency improvement across the global fleet of 1% per year between 2015 and 2025.
-[7] This scenario does not reflect the IMO's target to reduce emissions by 50% by 2050 from 2008 because, aside from the EEDI, there are no firm policies either in place or announced to meet the target.17 [7] - 2.
+[7] This scenario does not reflect the IMO's target to reduce emissions by 50% by 2050 from 2008 because, aside from the EEDI, there are no firm policies either in place or announced to meet the target.15 [7] - 2.
 There are moderate reductions in oil and coal trade volumes between 2015 and 2030, as other sectors of the economy move towards decarbonisation.
 Currently, crude oil and coal are the two largest commodities transported by sea, but as other sectors decarbonise, demand for fossil fuel transportation will decline.
 [9]